Stock market today: Wall Street ends its wild week with what else but more swings

-NEW YORK (AP) — Wall Street is higher in late trading on Friday, but only after careening through another wild day.
-It's a fitting ending to a brutal week of scary swings dominated by worries about the U.S. economy and uncertainty about what President Donald Trump will do with tariffs.
+NEW YORK (AP) — Wall Street rose on Friday, but only after careening through another wild day.
+It was a fitting ending to a brutal week of scary swings dominated by worries about the U.S. economy and uncertainty about what President Donald Trump will do with tariffs.

-The S&P 500 was up by 0.2% after flipping between an earlier gain of 0.8% and loss of 1.3%.
-It's coming off a punishing stretch where it swung at least 1%, up or down, in each of the last six days.
+The S&P 500 climbed 0.6% after storming back from an earlier loss that had reached 1.3%.
+It was coming off a punishing stretch where it swung more than 1%, up or down, for six straight days.

-The Dow Jones Industrial Average was up 112 points, or 0.3%, with little than a half-hour remaining in trading, and the Nasdaq composite was 0.3% higher.
+The Dow Jones Industrial Average added 222 points, or 0.5%, and the Nasdaq composite rose 0.7%.
+The wild week, which was the worst for the S&P 500 since September, left the index a little more than 6% below its all-time high set last month.

-The head of the Federal Reserve helped ease the market's worries when he said he thinks the economy looks stable at the moment, and he doesn't feel pressure to cut interest rates in order to prop it up.
+The head of the Federal Reserve helped ease the market's worries on Friday afternoon after saying he thinks the economy looks stable at the moment, and he doesn't feel pressure to cut interest rates in order to prop it up.

 Traders in recent weeks had been building bets the Fed would have to cut its main rate more than three times this year following a stream of weaker-than-expected reports on the economy.
-But Jerome Powell pushed back on speculation he and other Fed officials could feel pressure to act.
+But Jerome Powell pushed back on speculation he and other Fed officials could feel pressure to act soon.

-“The costs of being cautious are very very low” right now, he said about holding steady on interest rates.
+“The costs of being cautious are very, very low” right now, Powell said about holding steady on interest rates.
 “The economy is fine.
 It doesn’t need us to do anything really.
 We can wait, and we should wait.”

 A highly anticipated jobs report released Friday morning may have given him leeway to do just that.
 The U.S. Labor Department said employers added 151,000 more jobs last month than they cut.
 That was slightly below economists' expectations, but it was an acceleration from January's hiring.